 Bael or wood apple is a plant popular for its fruit.
 A powerhouse of health goodness bael stands out for its nutrient potency and its robust energizing property.
 It is antimicrobial, antidiabetic, anti-inflammatory, analgesic, anti-cancer, and boasts of many other such powerful components.
 The medicinal properties of the fruit merited mention in some of the erstwhile medical treatises “Charaka Samhita”.
-The goodness of this wonder tree and fruit find a special mention in Rig Veda too.
+The goodness of this wonder tree and fruit finds a special mention in Rig Veda too.

-Botanically called Aegle marmelos and several tongue-twisting names, the wood apple is referred to as Indian bael, Bilva Pazham in Tamil, Bilva, or Maredu Phalam in Telugu, and Bilva in Sanskrit.
+Botanically called Aegle Marmelos and several tongue-twisting names, the wood apple is referred to as Indian bael, Bilva Pazham in Tamil, Bilva, or Maredu Phalam in Telugu, and Bilva in Sanskrit.
 It is a mid-size deciduous tree (approx. 8 meters in height) that boasts slim branches and has brown bark that often oozes edible gum.
-The leaves of bael quite distinctive looking as each leaf consists of around 4 to 12 pairs of side veins which join at the center.
+The leaves of bael are quite distinctive looking as each leaf consists of around 4 to 12 pairs of side veins which join at the centre.
 It also flaunts greenish-white and sweet aromatic flowers.

 The Bael fruits are orb-like in shape.
 The exterior is hard enough not to split even after ripening.
 While the raw fruit looks greenish-yellow in colour it takes on a complete yellow colour on ripening.
 The fruit has a sac with about 15 seeds.
 The sac is filled with natural adhesive.
 The pulp of the ripened fruit is a sweet-smelling luring aroma.

-Bael tree requires fine sandy loam soil, sunny weather, a warm humid climate which are suitable for cultivation; pH ranges from 5 to 8.
+Bael tree requires fine sandy loam soil, sunny weather, and a warm humid climate which are suitable for cultivation; pH ranges from 5 to 8.

 Most parts of the bael tree are used for its curative potency.